faiface/pixel/README.md

 $ go run main.go
 ```

-Here are some eye-catching screenshots from the examples!
+Here are some screenshots from the examples!

 ![Lights](examples/lights/screenshot.png)